microbiomedata/nmdc-runtime/docs/howto-guides/create-triggers.md

-# Guide - Create Workflow Triggers To Spawn Jobs
+# Create Workflow Triggers To Spawn Jobs

 Jobs represent work to be done.
 Specifically, a [Job](https://api.dev.microbiomedata.org/docs#/jobs) is a request to run a [Workflow](https://api.dev.microbiomedata.org/docs#/workflows) given a certain